GaijinEntertainment/daScript/doc/source/reference/language/constants_and_enumerations.rst

 Enumeration values can only be integers.
 No expression are allowed.
 It is not required to assign specific value to enum::

     enum Numbers
         zero     //will be 0
         one      //will be 1
         two      //will be 2
-        ten = 10
+        ten = 10 //will be 10, as written

-An enum name itself is strong type.
+An enum name itself is strong type, and all enum values are of this type.
 An enum value can be addressed as 'enum name' followed by exact enumeration ::

     let one : Numbers = Numbers one